Safranbolu: Silk Road charm

 Safranbolu at sunset

 Safranbolu qualifies as a UNESCO World Heritage site.
 It is an ideal destination for travellers looking for authenticity and beautiful views.
-Its traditional wooden and stone Ottoman houses are clotted around some hills.
-Climb to the top of one of them and you’ll enjoy a superb view: the city, the minarets and domes of the mosque that dates back to 1300.
-And mountains all around
+Its traditional wooden and stone Ottoman houses are clustered around some hills.
+Climb to the top of one of them and you’ll enjoy a superb view: the city, the minarets and the domes of the mosque that dates back to 1300.
+And mountains all around.

-There is so much silence in Safranbolu, broken only by the recurring calls to pray of the muezzin.
-But if you visit it during Ramadan, then you should know that traditions are well respected here.
-Every Ramadan night, a few hours before dawn you’ll hear the sound and rhythm of a tambourine who goes through the streets to wake up and call the faithful to their last meal before the ritual fasting, which begins at sunrise.
+There is so much silence here, broken only by the recurring calls to prayer of the muezzin.
+However, if you visit it during Ramadan, then you should know that traditions are well respected here.
+Every Ramadan night, a few hours before dawn, you’ll hear the sound and rhythm of a tambourine who goes through the streets to wake up and call the faithful to their last meal before the ritual fasting, which begins at sunrise.
 If you can continue sleeping, that won’t last long, since at sunrise the muezzin’s chant will wake you up anyway.
 At that point, get up and go visit the town during the quietest hours, with the better light.

 House of Safranbolu